 The McKillop Library’s public printers are multi-purpose Ricoh machines which can copy, print, and scan to email.
 Several features are available with these machines:

 - Color printing as well as black & white

 - Scan-to-email feature (to Salve email addresses only)

-- Selection of paper size
+- Selection of paper sizes

 - Laptop printing (Mac and PC) over the wireless network (Salve Students only; excludes Faculty, Staff and Guests.)

 Print jobs can be released from any of the four Ricoh multifunction printers in the library: three on the first floor, and one each on the 2nd and 3rd floors (as well as one in the Garden Level across from User Support Services).